 Note that consolidated and provisional mark-sheets are not considered official.
 Please ask the registrar to send individual mark-sheets that list grades earned in each term.
 Photocopies or other duplication of a transcript, such as notarized copies and faxes are not considered official.

-The annual recruiting symposium for the graduate program in Genetics is held at the end of January.
+This year, the annual recruiting symposium for the graduate program in Genetics will be held on January 31st – February 2nd, 2024.
 The symposium provides opportunities for prospective graduate students to meet faculty and students in the program, tour our modern research facilities and discover first-hand the wide range of research opportunities available.
 Graduate student research is showcased at the annual research competition, held concurrently with the recruiting symposium.
 Prospective graduate students from all over the country will be in attendance, so the symposium provides opportunities to become acquainted with potential colleagues.
 The program provides most meals, lodging and round-trip airfare for students visiting College Station.
 Domestic and international students living in the United States who have completed their application -including, resume, letters of recommendation, transcripts and statement of purpose by December 1st.